 Smart Hours participants enroll with one or more smart devices such as smart thermostats, water heaters and electric vehicle chargers.
 When we predict demand will spike, we schedule a Smart Hours event to automate a customer’s energy use.
 It doesn’t make the customer use less energy, just shifts when they use it to help us ease demand.

 These response programs really make a difference on days when we expect extreme temperatures and people need a lot of energy.
 For example, when it’s 90 degrees outside, most people use air conditioners.
 This drives up demand.
-Residential and business customers enrolled in demand response programs experience the same energy reliability while helping ease energy demand and making it more cost-effective for everyone.
+Residential and business customers enrolled in demand response programs experience the same energy reliability while helping ease energy demand and making it more affordable for everyone.

 In addition to demand response programs, energy companies invest in renewable energy and advancing technologies to balance energy generation with customer demand.
 For example, battery storage systems store energy, typically from renewable sources when they generate an excess, to use later when it’s needed most.